-If an inquiry is grounded in a corporation’s desire to primarily market itself to children’s hospitals, CHA provides a media kit of advertising options to help a company meet this goal.
+If a corporation seeks to market itself to children’s hospitals, CHA's flagship publication, Children's Hospitals Today, provides a media kit of advertising options to help a company meet this goal.
 If a company is interested in becoming a preferred supplier to children’s hospitals, CHA’s Supply Chain Services can help answer related questions.
 Please note: CHA neither sells nor shares member lists containing hospital contact information.

 Current Corporate Partners

-Through financial and in-kind donations, our current corporate partners help create a positive experience for patients and families by enhancing a child's emotional wellbeing while at a children's hospital.
-Children's Hospital Association thanks our partners for their ongoing and generous support of children's hospitals.
+Through financial and in-kind donations, our current corporate partners help create a positive experience for patients and families by enhancing a child's emotional well-being while at a children's hospital.
+CHA thanks our partners for their ongoing and generous support of children's hospitals.

 Mattel Toy Donation Program